page banner saying Draining the Rain which denotes this is an Improving Urban Waters project

 Under the banner ‘Draining the Rain, Enhancing the Environment’ the investment will help protect the River Nairn and the wider environment from pollution with things like wet wipes, sanitory products and other items which shouldn't be flushed down toilets.

-Latest Update - February 2026
+Latest Update - August 2026